 5E18 – Cais Sodré to Cemitério Ajuda

 It moves forward to Ajuda district and passes both the Palácio Nacional da Ajuda & the Jardim Botânico d’Ajuda along the way.
-Basically, it follows the river for a mile and a half from the Cais do Sodre interchange, before turning north before the April 25th bridge, and finishing up at the Ajuda cemetery.
+It follows the river for a mile and a half from the Cais do Sodre interchange, before turning north before the April 25th bridge, and finishing up at the Ajuda cemetery.
 It’s the most quiet route, less crowded than others as there’re fewer touristic attractions on its way.

 6Tickets & Fares

 It’s better to obtain a 24-hour public transport ticket, which costs €6.40 and is valid on all trams, metro, and buses in Lisbon.
 You have to get it beforehand from the kiosks at the metro stations.
 For more information, you can check our Lisboa Card article.

 For the E15 and E28, departures start in the early morning (7 am) and continue until late into the night (11 pm) with at least four departures per hour.
 The E12 and E18 lines are not present after the evening hours and only have two scheduled departures on Sundays.
 Delays can happen in the Alfama Route.
 Use digital timetables in stops for exact knowledge.
 Below is the website for planned departures.

 Pickpockets are a threat one should be aware of in Lisbon trams.
 They’re known to regularly operate on both the #28 and #15.
 Always wear bags or backpacks on your front, never leave expensive cameras hanging from shoulders (cords can be cut), and always place valuables in bags.
 As the pickpockets are opportunists.